BonneGueule x Inis Meáin: our summer linen sweater

 The "floating jacquard", the foam of the island of Inis Meáin

-What appeared to be a simple white speckling from the outside is actually the result of a "hybrid" knitting technique.
+What appeared to be simple white speckling from the outside is actually the result of a "hybrid" knitting technique.

 This idea was inspired by the appearance of the sea foam in summer, whose calm contrasts with the terrible storms that can hit the island in winter.
 It is also an obvious nod to local tradition, recalling the appearance of a fishing net.